 Picture: Romanian Red bulbs typically contain 2-6 extra large cloves.

 2) Prepare soil well:

 Soil should be loose, loamy and easy to dig.
 Garlic needs well drained soil or it will rot.

 Add manure or compost before fall planting.
-Our garlic grows the largest in the area of the field where the soil has been amended to 13% organic matter (using a mix of horse manure in sawdust and cow manure).
+Our garlic bulbs grow the largest in the area of the field where the soil has been amended to 13% organic matter (using a mix of horse manure in sawdust plus cow manure).
 German Red especially likes rich soil.
-The rest of our fields are around 6% organic matter and produces well but the bulbs are slightly smaller.
+The rest of our field is around 6% organic matter and produces well but the bulbs are slightly smaller.